-Here, we “pay” for this nice nonlinear membrane effect (which help with the capacity if the string) with tensile force in supports.
+Here, we “pay” for this nice nonlinear membrane effect (which helps with the capacity of the string) with tensile force in supports.
 Do you want to verify if this is true?
 Try hanging laundry on the same string but in a different setup.
 Instead of attaching both ends to the wall lay one end simply on the table.
-For a typical beam, this is not a problem (table still carries the vertical force).
+For a typical beam, this is not a problem (the table still carries the vertical force).
 But we all intuitively know how will it end for a string right?

 This is the ultimate proof that there is a tensile horizontal force in both supports – after all this is what makes the whole system works!